Awakening Dragon Taoism is about how to live gracefully.

 The reason I write this is to help clarify what Awakening Dragon Taoism is as Taoism grows in the west.
 You see there is going to be confusion about Taoism since Taoism is changing and evolving.
 Here is a wonderful article talking about Taoism in Hawaii as an example

-The article referenced above is also correct about there being all too many new age off shoots.
-Yes some will consider what I am doing as new age only because Awakening Dragon Taoism is different : different doesn’t make a practice new age..
+The article referenced above is also correct about there being all too many new age offshoots.
+Yes, some will consider what I am doing as new age only because Awakening Dragon Taoism is different: different doesn’t make a practice new age..
 The problem with new age is that new age doesn’t take into account practical day to day truths of our stories and references.
 New Age tries to leap beyond and ahead what people consider as their normal life.
-Taoism embraces exploring human life as it’s baseline.
-In reflection Old Age Traditional practices have the reverse problem they focus too much in the past and don’t take into account new changes of society and current events.
-New Age looks too much ahead and Old Age looks too much behind.
+Taoism embraces exploring human life as the baseline.
+In reflection Old Age Traditional practices have the reverse problem they focus too much in the past and don’t take into account new changes in society and current events.
+New Age looks too much ahead, and Old Age looks too much behind.
 Awakening Dragon focuses in the here and now but also teaches about how to explore your potential.
-It is this teaching about potential that will confuse people into thinking this might be a new age practice.
+It is this teaching about the potential we have that will confuse people into thinking this might be a new age practice.

 Patience is a guiding principle within Awakening Dragon Taoism.
 We are not in a rush to get to any one destination fast, because the destination is to live our lives fully.
 The process of growing Awakening Dragon out gracefully, is part of the fun of being a practitioner in Awakening Dragon.
 We all shape it equally, patiently and with our hearts.
 It’s a very democratic philosophy/religion: not in voting but by our actions shaping it as a community and yet encouraging each person to be freely themselves.